 The cat who wouldn’t leave.
 Bobcat was the next-door neighbors’ cat for about 5 years until they moved up the road and he refused to go with them.
 This wild thing who spent 90 percent of his time outdoors started to enjoy the comforts of my cozy home as I reluctantly let him in, fed him and gave him a little attention.

 Over time his eyes went straight (no lie), his fur became silky and vibrant, and his boney body became toned.
-He’s still the kookiest cat I’ve ever met and if I hear thumps and banging in the night, I know it’s Bobcat up to something silly.
-But I no longer tell him that he needs to go home because he’s already there.
+He’s still the kookiest cat I’ve ever met and when I used to hear thumps and banging in the night, I knew it was Bobcat up to something silly.
+I finally stopped telling him to go home because I finally realized he was already there.